Covid 19 coronavirus: UK financial experts on why NZ will be one of the best places in the world to invest

 "As a result, active cases of coronavirus are at less than 60 per cent of their peak and are falling steadily, even as the country begins to emerge from lockdown.
 The economy is on the move again."

-Direct exposure to the German stock market is easiest to achieve using an exchange traded fund that tracks the performance of the large-cap DAX index – Germany's answer to the FTSE 100 Index.
+Direct exposure to the German stock market is easiest to achieve using an exchange-traded fund that tracks the performance of the large-cap DAX index – Germany's answer to the FTSE 100 Index.

 One of the most popular is Xtrackers DAX because it is among the largest – and therefore most liquid – funds of its kind, as well as the cheapest with an ongoing annual charge of 0.09 per cent.